y28gf6mswj-ai/OSINT-Portfolio/README.md

 2. Methodology
  Visual Analysis: I examined the image and noted key details such as the trees in the distance that go in a straight line, some limestone rocks, and the sign with the Greek on it.
- Search Process: I used first of used google translations on the sign. then I used the Google Lens to search for these visual clues.
+ Search Process: I first of used google translations on the sign. then I used the Google Lens to search for these visual clues.
 I got onto a different Reddit page that told me this location in Florida, somewhere in Tarpon Springs.
  Confirmation: I compared the results from my search with Google earth then google earth Street View to confirm the features matched the original image.

 3. Findings